MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/enable-delegate-access.md

 > [!IMPORTANT]
 >Things to verify before enabling delegate access in App for Outlook
 >- Verify delegate access is setup correctly in Outlook.
->- Delegated user should have sufficient permissions on the delegated mailbox
+>- Delegated user should have at least 'Editor' permissions on the delegated mailbox
->- Skype URL is whitelisted
+>- Skype URL (https://config.edge.skype.com/) is whitelisted
->- Delegated user has the correct Outlook version
+>- Delegated user has the correct Outlook version.
 >- Organization Settings are configured properly
 >- After the Organization settings are configured, App for Outlook is redeployed for all the delegated users

+# Frequently asked questions
+**Are shared folders supported as part of this feature?**
+Shared folders are not supported as part of this feature.
+To understand the difference between shared folders and delegate access, “add link here”

+**Is this supported on MSI version of Outlook?**
+We do not have plans to roll out the feature to MSI version of Outlook.
+It is only available for listed supported version of Outlook C2R

 For more information on how to use delegate access see, [Use delegate access](dynamics-365-app-outlook-user-s-guide.md#use-delegate-access).